buluma/ansible-role-rundeck/README.md

 rundeck_address: "{{ ansible_all_ipv4_addresses[0] | default('127.0.0.1') }}"

 # You can change the context to for example: "/rundeck".
 An empty value means
-# that no specific context is added.
+# that false specific context is added.
 rundeck_server_web_context: ""

 rundeck_config: